valkey-io/valkey-rfc/REFERENCE.md

 ### Module API (Optional)

-If any module API is modified or introduced to support dynamic libraries.
+If any new module APIs are needed to implement or support this feature.

 ### RDB (Optional)